Marine Corps Security Guard Ribbon

-Marines who served successful tours at a lettered MSGBN company headquarters or at HQ MSGBN, Quantico are not eligible to receive this award.
+Except as stated in (a) and (b) above, service at a lettered MSGBN company headquarters or at HQ MSGBN, Quantico does not qualify a Marine for this award.

 On a case-by-case basis, the MCSGR may be awarded posthumously without regard to period of service.

 Personnel transferred early for the Good of the Service must have served a minimum of 12 months in the program to be eligible for this award.
 Personnel transferred due to Relief for Cause are not eligible for the ribbon.

 History

 To be awarded the Marine Corps Security Guard Ribbon, a service member must hold the Marine Corps military occupational specialty (MOS) 8156 (previously 8151) Marine Corps Security Guard and must have served thirty-six months of service at an American embassy or consulate.
 The award is only awarded to Marine Security Guards for their service at American Embassies or Consulates in a foreign country.